amandeep3-it/Space-Convoy/README.md

     * Programmed the `2 Circles Model` and `Sphere Model` designs.
     * Completed by `Amandeep Singh`
 * 0.1 - July 2018
-    * Developed the graphical interface and physical interation among the airships.
+    * Developed the graphical interface and physical interaction among the airships.
     * Initial Release developed by `Dr Uwe Zimmer`